HT2026 Design & Analysis of Algorithms notes

 In CRLS-style pseudocode (as used in Introduction to Algorithms):

-Input: An integer array A
+Input: An 1-indexed array A of integers

-Output: Array A sorted in non-decreasing order
+Output: Array A is sorted in non-decreasing order

-for j = 1 to A.length - 1
+for j = 2 to A.length

-key = A[J + 1]
+key = A[j + 1]

 // insert A[j + 1] into the sorted sequence A[1..j]